IamAshutoshDubey/Word_Game/README.md

 MVVM with Coordinator (MVVM-C) has been used.

 ## Dependencies
-- RxSwift, Swinject and SwiftyMocky is added using Swift Package Manager.
+- RxSwift, Swinject and SwiftyMocky Libraries are added using Swift Package Manager.

 ## Environment
 - iOS 13.0 and above